Purple-haired Warrior Maiden

 "I'm not planning to," she promised walking after me across the bridge.
 "I won't forget how sneaky these balls are.
-To be honest, the only monsters back home with comparable maw size are water dragons and giant snails.
-Both like scenery hazards, never pursuing, only snapping at you if you run in front of them.
+It's a good thing I got lots of practice with those maw plant things back home...
+Well, they try chewing you but if you angle yourself just right, they spit you in the direction you need, lets you reach some wildly hard to reach places...
 Shall we?"
 She stepped absent-mindedly into a pool of blood cut into the flat portion of this outstanding rock spire.

 "Um, are you...?"

 "Don't worry," she replied airily.
 "The blood here is just hot, not boiling.
 It gets even colder down there in the swamps."
-She then disappeared in a dark tunnel.
+She then disappeared over the edge.